traefik/traefik/docs/basics.md

 !!! warning
     If the custom header name is the same as one header name of the request or response, it will be replaced.

-In this example, all matches to the path `/cheese` will have the `X-Script-Name` header added to the proxied request, and the `X-Custom-Response-Header` added to the response.
+In this example, all matches to the path `/cheese` will have the `X-Script-Name` header added to the proxied request and the `X-Custom-Response-Header` header added to the response.

 ```toml
 [frontends]